novika-lang/novika/README.md

 ## Using Novika as a library

 I don't know why you would need that, but there is some API and if you don't inject the packages, you'd get bare-bones Novika.
-But then you'd be better off with spliting a string on whitespaces and fetching each word from a hashmap.
+But then you'd be better off with splitting a string on whitespaces and fetching each word from a hashmap.

 ```yml